-The Joint Line's net position decreased \$333 in the fiscal 2022 from the results of operations.
+The Joint Line's net position increased \$4,030 in the 2023 fiscal year from the results of operations.
 The Joint Line issues a separate financial statement that can be obtained by contacting the Town of Newellton.
 The Statement of Net Position and Statement of Revenues, Expenses, and Changes in Fund Net Position are included in this report as Exhibits 9 and 10.